 Road Racing events are speed events with wheel-to-wheel competition on a closed circuit.
 All SCCA Road Racing events are governed by the SCCA Road Racing General Competition Rules (GCR) and must be sanctioned by the SCCA.

-Please refer to the current edition of the SCCA Road Racing General Competition Rules, Insurance Handbook, and FasTrack for further details.
+Please refer to the current edition of the SCCA Road Racing General Competition Rules, SCCA.com, and FasTrack for further details.

 6. SOLO ADMINISTRATION